 I speak with churches every week who want to grow again, but nothing they do seems to work.
 I have heard people say it’s often a vision problem.
 It could be, but I think they are likely other reasons.

 In fact, the church – although it may not be living it – actually has the clearest, best defined vision of anyone.
 We are to “Go and make disciples”.

 There are obvious problems in these churches – for example, most aren’t really doing anything new.
 They do the same things they’ve always done, maybe tweaking some minor aspect, but for all practical purposes, it’s the same.

 But, honestly, in my opinion, these are not the primary reasons for a lack of growth.

-But, honestly, that’s not the primary reason for a lack of growth, in my opinion.
-I have learned that if you want to have an culture susceptible and open to growth, there are some common paradigms necessary.
+I have learned if you want to have a culture susceptible and open to growth, there are some common paradigms necessary.
 You have to think certain ways.
 In most every situation, an absence of certain actions or mindsets on the part of leaders keeps the church from moving forward.